pete-mba5/pete-mba5.github.io/_posts/2024-02-16-picture-of-the-day.markdown

 Today im turning 50 years old.
 Yesterday night arrived my mom and youngest sister.
 This was a big and unexpected surprise.
 We will continue celebrating today.
 I am happy.

 I am enjoying Pedrolo's book.
-IT is normal with this author.
+It is normal with this author.

 My heel is better today.